Atlas-OS/docs/docs/Common Issues/1fps.md

-# My games are running at 1 FPS!
+# My games are running at EXTREMELY low framerates!

 This is usually because graphics drivers are not installed or improperly installed.
-To check:
+To check this:

-1. windows+r dxdiag
+1. Windows Key + R
+2. Type **dxdiag**
-2. If it asks you to check if drivers are digitally signed, click "No".
+3. If it asks you to check if drivers are digitally signed, click "No".
-3. Go to display (if you have multiple "display" tabs or a "render" tab check those also).
+4. Go to display (if you have multiple "display" tabs or a "render" tab check those also).
-4. On the left side, if the "Name" field says "Microsoft Basic Display Adapter", that means you don't have a graphics driver installed.
+5. On the left side, if the "Name" field says **Microsoft Basic Display Adapter**, that means you don't have a graphics driver installed.

 To install graphics drivers, check out our [guide](../Post%20Installation/Drivers/)!